 It’s all about grabbing attention, too.
 You only have a handful of seconds to convince people to watch your video, so use them wisely.
 Clever video editing, intrigue, humor, or boatloads of personality can all help.

 As mentioned about, consider optimizing your videos for playing with no audio.
-Use text or dramatic editing techniques to get viewers past the initial few seconds, and to prompt them to tap and hear your video.
-This great article by Troy Dreier has several more great tips for hooking your viewers.
+Use text or dramatic editing techniques to get viewers past the initial few seconds.
+This will also prompt them to tap and listen to your video.
+For more on hooking viewers without sound, read more on how to make a compelling video without sound on the SproutVideo blog.

-It also definitely makes sense to ensure your videos can be easily shared.
-Make sure the video hosting platform you use for your videos supports open graph tags and integrations with different social sharing platforms, like SproutVideo does.
-This will help any viewers on your video landing pages share your videos with ease, and ensure the video will playback in the timeline.
+It also definitely makes sense to ensure your videos are easy to share.
+Make sure the video hosting platform you use for your videos supports open graph tags and integrations with different social sharing platforms.
+This will help any viewers on your video landing pages share your videos with ease.

 How are you optimizing your videos for social discovery?
 Leave us a comment or tweet it to us!